Arlene Phillips: Dancing on Ice

 On 20 February 2022, Phillips joined ITV's Dancing on Ice as a guest Judge for Musicals week.

+Toys the Musical

+On 10 October 2024, Phillips joined Toys as the executive co-producer.
+Phillips said at the time "I’ve been involved with Toys for many years, with the super talented and much missed Phil Edwards.
+I am delighted that Paul Morrissey and I can start the adventure of Toys coming to life and I’m thrilled to be producing this show with him."
+Toys only played for a short period with one reviewer writing "Although the story is a bit challenging to follow and there is lots of exposition to digest, there’s also lots of heart and thoughtful life lessons about the value of toys as therapeutic tools as well as playthings."

 Honours

-Phillips was appointed Officer of the Order of the British Empire (OBE) in the 2001 Birthday Honours and in 2006 she received a Carl Alan Award for Outstanding Services made by the International Dance Teachers Association.

-Phillips was made Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to dance and charity, and Dame Commander of the Order of the British Empire (DBE) in the 2021 Birthday Honours for services to dance and charity.
+Phillips was appointed Officer of the Order of the British Empire (OBE) in the 2001 Birthday Honours, Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to dance and charity, and Dame Commander of the Order of the British Empire (DBE) in the 2021 Birthday Honours for services to dance and charity.

 Personal life

 Phillips has been in a relationship with Angus Ion, a set builder, since 1985.
 The couple first met on the set of the music video for the Freddie Mercury song "I Was Born to Love You".

 Alana Dancing Star books

 In 2010, Phillips wrote a series of children's fiction books.
 Alana Dancing Star is a series of six books, in which the title character explores different genres of dance.
 The series covers ballroom dance, samba, hip-hop, Bollywood, Broadway, and tango.
 In summer 2011, one of the books, Viennese Waltz, was selected to be part of Richard and Judy's Summer Children's Reading List.